scrtlabs/SecretNetwork/README.md

 Want to build a better internet?
 Solve for privacy.

 Secret Network is a blockchain-based, open-source protocol that lets anyone perform computations on encrypted data, bringing privacy to smart contracts and public blockchains.
 Our mission: improve the adoption and usability of decentralized technologies, for the benefit of all.

-Mainnet is out!
-Get the latest release at https://github.com/enigmampc/SecretNetwork/releases/latest.

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0) [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)